 - (a) If the Company changes the accounting firm and the audit fee is lower than the previous year, the amount of audits before and after changing the accounting firm and reasons for changing the accounting firm should be disclosed: None. - (b) If the audit fee is reduced by more than 10% compared with the previous year, the amount, proportion and reason for the reduction of the public audit fee shall be disclosed: None.

-(6) Information on replacement of certified public accountant:
+(6) Information on replacement of certified public accountant: The Company didn't changed the accounting firm.

 (A) Former accountant: